Seasonal Allergies vs Year-Round Allergies: Types, Symptoms, Causes, and How To Get Relief

 Dust

-Exposure to our pets increases as they spend more time indoors, which in turn can trigger an immune system reaction if you’re allergic to pet dander.
-Running a humidifier at 50% humidity or higher can also encourage dust mite growth7.
+Exposure to our pets increases as they spend more time indoors, which in turn can trigger allergy symptoms if you’re allergic to pet dander.
+Running a humidifier at 50% humidity or higher can also encourage dust mite growth8.
 Help keep indoor allergies at bay by vacuuming more often or running a HEPA (high-efficiency particulate air) filter.

 Learn more about winter allergies